Costs of Common Prenatal Tests

 A prenatal paternity test is not covered by health insurance, meaning that you must pay the entire cost yourself.

 The cost for a prenatal paternity test is much higher than paternity tests done after the baby is born.
 In that case, it typically costs less than $200.
 The difference in cost is because the DNA test done before the baby's birth requires that the mother's blood is drawn and processed.
-If the paternity test is done after birth, only cheek swabs are needed for the DNA samples.
+If the paternity test is done after birth, cheek swabs can provide the required DNA samples.

 Prenatal paternity tests are never free.
-However, when there are child support issues, some states may pay for a paternity test after the baby is born, or they may require that the father repays any testing costs after paternity is established.
+However, some states may pay for a paternity test after the baby is born when there are child support issues, or they may require the father to reimburse testing costs after paternity is established.

 With a prenatal paternity test, a blood sample is taken from the mother who has been pregnant for at least seven weeks.
 This sample will include the baby's DNA.
 DNA is also collected through cheek swabs of the father or potential fathers.